-Engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies and those considered higher risk.
+Engagement quality reviews are performed by audit partners in compliance with professional standards for all audits.
 Engagement quality reviewers are experienced professionals with significant subject matter knowledge.
 They are independent of the engagement team and able to provide objective evaluation of significant accounting, auditing and reporting matters.
 In no circumstances may the responsibility of the engagement quality reviewer be delegated to another individual.

 The engagement quality review spans the entire engagement cycle, including planning, risk assessment, audit strategy and execution.
 Policies and procedures for the performance and documentation of engagement quality reviews provide specific guidelines on the nature, timing and extent of the procedures to be performed and the required documentation evidencing their completion.
-Our PPD approves all engagement quality review assignments for listed companies and those considered higher risk.
+Our US PPDs approve all engagement quality review assignments for listed companies and those considered higher risk.